 It’s also a tad small, especially for a 15-inch laptop, as the keyboard is placed low onto the frame and leaves limited space underneath.
 As far as specs go, this is a Synaptics surface with Precision drivers, and it’s made out of a smooth, nice feeling plastic.

 I can’t tell you much about its behavior though, as our test unit got a defective implementation that rattled when tapped and couldn’t properly register physical clicks, but handled swipes, gestures and taps just fine.
-Final retail versions will get proper touchpads though, and since Acer puts the same touchpad on the 14-inch version of the Swift 5, you can find our impressions of a properly working implementation in that review.
+Final retail versions will get proper touchpads though, and since Acer puts the same touchpad on the 14-inch version of the Swift 5, you can find our impressions of a properly working implementation

 There’s also a finger-sensor on this laptop, placed towards the right-side, next to the arrow keys.
 It’s properly sized and works well for logging into Windows.